tmendonca28/anthonymendonca/cv/index.md

 ### [Booz Allen Hamilton](https://www.boozallen.com/) &ndash; Senior Consultant, Cyber
 #### January 2023 to present

+*  Post-ransomware Security Transformation for a global retailer: Enabled the client to initiate a global ransomware resilience program impacting 5+ regions and over 200K endpoints by defining a project charter definition workflow, establishing a global architecture design board, and formalizing cross-regional security governance between the regions, where none existed.
+*  Cyber Maturity Assessment for global trip services provider: Accomplished a comprehensive baseline of security and fraud team maturity across people, processes, and technology.
+Delivered 3 tailored reports by designing and executing a custom CMMI-based maturity framework, facilitating targeted stakeholder workshops, and co-authoring a threat landscape, gap analysis, and actionable recommendations report.
 *  Cyber Fusion Centre design for global shipping and transportation company: Improved security operations efficiency by 60% by redesigning roles and responsibilities, aligning with CISO strategy, and addressing existing structural gaps.
 Developed 5 Incident Response playbooks to be used in scenarios ranging from ransomware and phishing to insider threat.
 Developed 25+ threat hunting queries in KQL for the proactive discovery of threats across their environment with a focus on Initial Access, Execution and Data Exfiltration.
 *  Threat detection uplift for European online retail and fashion client: Enhanced threat detection through the development of 13 targeted SOC use cases such as ransomware, cryptomining, and data exfiltration by assessing existing security tooling and using MITRE ATT&CK heatmaps.
 *  Global top 5 FMCG client: As part of it’s security transformation journey, championed the conceptualization and